alecfei/imdb_data/README.md

 ## Quick visualisation using Youplot
 ```
-./duckdb your_database.duckdb -s "COPY (SELECT titleType, count(titleType) AS total_counts FROM yout_table GROUP BY 1 ORDER BY 2 DESC) TO '/dev/stdout' WITH (format 'csv', header)"   | uplot bar -d, -H -c blue -t "Counts of the Title Types"
+./duckdb your_database.duckdb -s \
+"COPY (SELECT titleType, count(titleType) AS total_counts \
+FROM your_table GROUP BY 1 ORDER BY 2 DESC) \
+TO '/dev/stdout' WITH (format 'csv', header)"  \
+| uplot bar -d, -H -c blue -t "Counts of the Title Types"
 ```
 <p align="center">
   <img alt="barplot" src="barplot.png">